Introduction

 Yet the authors of SSR reaffirm this understanding of the human person.
 For instance, “The human spirt starts with a cell…” (p.
 1), “…loving attachment comes first in the brain processes that create and maintain identity.” (p.
 1), “The brain must learn to follow Jesus ….
 This is the basic neurotheology for the Life Model.” (p.1), “The brain thinks about different things at different speeds.” (p.
 2), “the brain can learn and change.” (p.
 6), “The nervous system has many wills…the cortex of the brain can also have different wills.
 Sometimes what one part of the brain wants another part of the brain greatly opposes.” (p.
 10), “The brain thinks faster than conscious speed.” (p.
 15), and, “Wallace’s dependence on a slow soul seems to arise from his need to combat belief in the emergence of consciousness from physical matter…” (p.
 23).

 This is precisely the physicalistic anthropology I’m identifying and critiquing in HWLOM and showing why we must affirm it is the (substantial) soul that thinks, learns chooses, etc. with a brain, rather than ascribe those properties as arising from the brain, as the physicalist does.
-(Again, while always affirming the deep causal connection between soul and body, such that we should expect the findings of brain research that identifies how the soul uses the brain in thinking and engaging the world through the five senses.
+(Again, while I continually affirm the deep causal connection between soul and body, such that we should expect the findings of brain research that identifies how the soul uses the brain in thinking and engaging the world through the five senses.
 See HWLOM Chapters 3, 4, and 6).

 4. SSR Reaffirms Scientism